Crystalwarrior/KFO-Server/README.md

 	- Lists all areas that have bloodtrails in them, and where they lead to if appropiate.
 * **bloodtrail_set** "area 1", "area 2", ...
 	- Sets the current area to have bloodtrails leading to the listed areas.
 If no areas are given, the area is set to have an unconnected pool of blood.
+* **can_passagelock**
+    - Changes the current area's setting to allow non-staff members to change passages starting in the area with /bilock or /unilock.
+By default area setting is indicated in the server's area list.
+* **can_rollp**
+	- Changes the current area's setting to allow non-staff members to do /rollp.
+By default area setting is indicated in the server's area list.
+* **can_rpgetarea**
+	- Changes the current area's setting to allow RP users to use /getarea.
+By default area setting is indicated in the server's area list.
+* **can_rpgetareas**
+	- Changes the current area's setting to allow RP users to use /getareas.
+By default area setting is indicated in the server's area list.
 * **char_restrict** "character name"
 	- Changes the restricted status of a character in the current area.
 	- If a character is restricted, only GMs and above can use the character in the current area.